ArweaveTeam/docs.arweave.org-info/mining/overview/coordinated-mining.md

 # 7. Troubleshooting

-Coordinated mining operates effectively when all suggested flags above are used.
+Coordinated mining operates effectively when all suggested options above are used.
 This ensures your nodes remain synchronized and operational.
 Typically, the only reported errors are connectivity issues and discrepancies in the "Hash (Ideal)" values on the mining screens.

 The output screen below displays your CM statistics.
 The values will scale with the number of partitions each node is mining.
 If you observe zeros in any column (other than H2 in/out), it indicates an improper connection between your nodes.
 This could be due to a network issue or a misconfiguration in the start command.